 It is often assumed that the person carrying out a consultation has access to your medical records and your full medical history.
 Sometimes telephone consultations are carried out with a clinician who doesn’t know (or have access to) your medical history.

 This is quite common.
 As we get older and are likely to have more than one medical problem (‘multimorbidity’ in jargon), and services are frequently delivered by different specialists from a variety of different professions (‘sub-specialisation‘ in jargon).

 If we have a medical condition that has been ongoing for many years and is well controlled, we may forget to tell the clinician.
 You may forget to mention something like asthma for example, because it hasn’t been problematic for a while.
 It’s really important not to miss these areas, as the safety and effectiveness of your treatment plan depends on it.

-It may help, before the consulation, to write a list of:
+It may help, before the consultation, to write a list of:

 - Previous illnesses, including mental health problems*, sleep problems and mood variations (‘no health without mental health’)

 - Previous hospital admissions & operations